 Answer: agree

 Changes in the manuscript: All figure legends have been carefully revised to improve readability and to supplement missing indications.
+Changes are marked with red font and underlined.
+For the newly generated Figures 7-10 the figure legends were completely rewritten.

 Minor Points